parth-purani/Mail-from-esp-module-with-atomic-time/README.md

 This script showcases a practical implementation of networking and SMTP functionalities on ESP platforms, emphasizing the integration of real-time data handling, network management, and communication.

 ---
+Enhance your IoT projects with this robust email sending capability, ensuring your systems stay connected and communicative.